 At university you will need to make use of a wide range of core skills that are essential in a variety of different situations.
 Some of these skills you'll find easy; however, others might require a bit more effort.
 But it's important for you to develop effective independent learning strategies.
 In an environment in which nobody will hold your hand, or tell you precisely what you should be doing and when, the art of managing and meeting personal deadlines – both social and academic – must be mastered sooner rather than later.

-Some people like to plan things early in fine detail so that everything is ready in plenty of time; others positively thrive on the pressure of meeting a last-minute deadline.
-Whichever kind of person you are, you will need to keep on top of a range of different tasks at the same time, so you will need consciously to manage your time one way or another.
+Go into the study space of different students and you will soon realise that there are many different ways of organising the resources you need to work with.
+The crucial thing is that you develop systems for planning your time, organising and retrieving resources that work for you.
 Equally important is knowing when to stop organising your resources and to start working on them instead.
 Organising resources can be a work-avoidance strategy, but it is nevertheless a crucial step in any piece of academic work.
 The system you develop also has implications for what you do whilst you study, from the way you make and file your notes to the way you manage your time.

 Many of us don't focus on developing our own self-confidence because we spend too much time thinking that everybody else is more prepared, independent and self-assured than we are.
 Universities can be intimidating environments; everybody seems to have a firm view, to understand things immediately and without difficulty, and to know where they are going and why.